RobustNeuralNetworks.jl: a Package for Machine Learning and Data-Driven Control with Certified Robustness: Package overview

 \subsection{What are RENs and LBDNs?}

-A \textit{Lipschitz-Bounded Deep Network} (LBDN) is a (memoryless) deep neural network model with a built-in upper-bound on its Lipschitz constant (Sec. \ref{sec:robustness-lipschitz}).
+A \textit{Lipschitz-Bounded Deep Network} (LBDN) is a (memoryless) deep neural network with a built-in upper-bound on its Lipschitz constant (Sec. \ref{sec:robustness-lipschitz}).
 Suppose the network has inputs $u \in\mathbb{R}^{n_u}$, outputs $y \in \mathbb{R}^{n_y}$, and hidden units $z_k \in \mathbb{R}^{n_k}$.
-We define LBDNs as $L$-layer feed-forward networks, much like MLPs or CNNs, described by the following recursive equations.
+The structure of an LBDN is an $L$-layer feed-forward network (like an MLP or CNN)

+where the $W_k, b_k$ are the layer weights and biases (respectively), and $\sigma$ is a nonlinear activation function (e.g. $\tanh$, ReLU).

-A \textit{Recurrent Equilibrium Network} (REN) is a neural network model described by linear system in feedback with a nonlinear activation function.
-Denote $x_t \in \mathbb{R}^{n_x}$ as the internal states of the system, $u_t \in\mathbb{R}^{n_u}$ as its inputs, and $y_t \in \mathbb{R}^{n_y}$ as its outputs.
-Mathematically, a REN can be written as
+A \textit{Recurrent Equilibrium Network} (REN) is a recurrent model (with memory) described by a linear dynamical system in feedback with a nonlinear activation function.
+Writing $x_t \in \mathbb{R}^{n_x}$ for the internal states of the system, a REN can be expressed mathematically as

-where $v_t, w_t \in \mathbb{R}^{n_v}$ are the inputs and outputs of neurons and $\sigma$ is the activation function.
-Graphically, this is equivalent to Figure \ref{fig:ren}, where the linear (actually affine) system $G$ is given by Equation \ref{eqn:ren-G}.
+where $v_t, w_t \in \mathbb{R}^{n_v}$ are the inputs and outputs of the activation function $\sigma$.
+Graphically, this is equivalent to Figure \ref{fig:ren}, where the linear system $G$ is given by Equation \ref{eqn:ren-G}.